89jobrien/yogurt/README.md

 #### Prompts
 Prompt templates manage the construction of prompts sent to LLMs.
 They allow for dynamic input and can be composed to handle complex prompting scenarios.

-#### Chains
+#### Pipes
-Chains are the core of the framework, allowing you to combine components (like prompts, LLMs, and parsers) into a single, executable sequence.
-The LLMChain is the most fundamental example.
+Pipes are the core of the framework, allowing you to combine components (like prompts, LLMs, and parsers) into a single, executable sequence.
+The LLMPipe is the most fundamental example.

 #### Output Models
 Yogurt uses explicit Pydantic models for LLM outputs to ensure clarity and type safety.